 We are writing to you in support of the workers and their representatives in FSC certified forests and timber mills, with a request that as the FSC Board you do whatever is in your power to support the adoption of Labour Rights within the Chain of Custody (CoC) standard.

 BWI affiliates were shocked when the 8th General Assembly in Vancouver voted against a resolution to include ILO Core Conventions in the CoC Standard.
 Echoing the BWI sports campaign in which FIFA’s human rights compliance was given a Yellow and then Red Card, the Social Chamber again raised the Yellow Card, with BWI President Per Olof Sjöö remarking,

-“As in football matches, we raise the yellow card to the Economic Chamber as a warning and calling them to engage in fair and constructive dialogue with the Social Chamber to seek solutions.”
+“As in football matches, we raise the Yellow Card to the FSC as a warning and call on them to engage in fair and constructive dialogue with the Social Chamber to seek solutions.”

 Collectively we demand FSC to:

-Submit concrete recommendations on how it can ensure workers’ rights to freedom of association and collective bargaining are guaranteed by CoC certificate holders, including but not limited to observing neutrality in the course of union organizing of their business operations
+1. Submit concrete recommendations on how the International Board can ensure workers’ rights to freedom of association and collective bargaining are guaranteed by CoC certificate holders, including but not limited to observing neutrality in the course of trade union organising of their business operations.

-Give priority and immediate resolution on BWI complaints (considering the long process of resolving past complaints e.g. Sabah Timber Industry Employees Union, Malaysia).
+2. Give priority and immediate resolution on complaints filed by the BWI and its affiliated unions, considering the long process of resolving past complaints, such as the complaint the BWI filed on behalf of the Sabah Timber Industry Employees Union, Malaysia against Sabah Forest Industries.